FAQs

 What can I study to receive The Curtis Fund Commitment?

-Students must enroll in the child care certificate program at CCV.
+Students must enroll in the childcare certificate program at CCV.

 What kinds of resources and supports are available at CCV?